 Schools are being asked by the government to continue to provide care for a limited number of children – including children whose parents/guardians are key workers and are critical to the response to COVID-19 and/or cannot be safely cared for at home.
 Key workers include all health and social care workers (frontline staff, volunteers, support and specialist staff) and only one parent/guardian is required to be a key worker to qualify for a child to continue to attend school.
-Please download this letter should your childcare provision require this as evidence.
+This letter should be given should your childcare provider require evidence.

 The process for accessing school for key worker staff has been for schools to contact parents and ask them to identify whether they require a place for their child, and asking for evidence of key worker status as needed.
 They are emphasising that the government guidance is that if a child has an option to remain at home this would be the safest thing, so for example if you are a key worker but you are able to work from home, or have a partner or family member able to be at home, that would be a valid reason for asking children to remain at home.
 It’s really only for those who have to go into work and have no alternative childcare.